DavidNguyen1812/DiscordBots/README.md

 │   │   │   ├── LLMMontlyUsage.csv                          # Keep track of Emmanuel monthly LLM usage
 │   │   │   └── LLMYearlyUsage.csv                          # Keep track of Emmanuel yearly LLM usage
 │   │   ├── Log                                             # Log
-│   │   │   └── EmmanuelLog.txt                             # Emmanuel log file that log all the detail timestamp of Emmanuel monitoring result
+│   │   │   └── EventLogs.txt                               # Emmanuel log file that log all the detail timestamp of Emmanuel monitoring result
 │   │   ├── WordlLists                                      # Word lists to keep track of SHA512 hash of file content that has been scanned as clean or NSFW
 │   │   │   ├── CleanData.json                              # SHA512 hashes of file content scanned as clean
 │   │   │   ├── NSFWData.json                               # SHA512 hashes of file content scanned as NSFW